- ENE Limited

 Diploma in Professional Practice International DPPI

 Find out more about placement awards

-The course is four years in during (which includes a compulsory placement in year 3).
+This is a four year course that includes a compulsory placement in year.
 The course is only offered as a full-time option.

-Classes are normally scheduled from Monday – Friday (contact the course director for further details).
+Classes are normally scheduled from Monday – Friday.
 There are no timetabled activities on Wednesday afternoons.

 Here is a guide to the subjects studied on this course.

 Courses are continually reviewed to take advantage of new teaching approaches and developments in research, industry and the professions.
 Please be aware that modules may change for your year of entry.
 The exact modules available and their order may vary depending on course updates, staff availability, timetabling and student demand.
 Please contact the course team for the most up to date module list.

 Visual representation provides an introduction to sketching, drawing, physical modelling and presentation skills and addresses their importance within the design process.
 Through workshops, projects and lectures the module will provide an understanding of drawing and physical modelling and its close relationship with developing and communicating ideas.